-- Local Law, and of all permits and certificates issued under this article, shall be promptly to the Town Clerk and retained as a permanent Town public record. - E. Assistance to Boards.
+The original or a certified copy of all decisions, approvals, rulings and findings of any board under this Local Law, and of all permits and certificates issued under this article, shall be promptly to the Town Clerk and retained as a permanent Town public record.

+§ 112-79.
+Assistance to boards.

 Planning Board and Zoning Board of Appeals shall have the authority to call upon any department, agency or employee of the Town for such assistance as shall be deemed necessary and as shall be authorized by the Town Board.
 Such department, agency or employee may be reimbursed for any expenses incurred as a result of such assistance.
-The Planning Board and Zoning Board of Appeals shall have the power and authority to employ experts, clerks and a secretary and to pay for their services, and to provide for such other expenses as may be necessary and proper, not exceeding the appropriation that may be made therefore by the Town Board. - F. SEQR Compliance.
-The Planning Board and Zoning Board of Appeals shall comply with the provisions of the State Environmental Quality Review Act under Article Eight of the Environmental Conservation Law and its implementing regulations as codified in Title Six, Part Six Hundred Seventeen of the New York Codes, Rules and Regulations. - G. Building Inspector. - (1) The Building Inspector shall have the power and duty to administer and enforce the provisions of this Local Law.
+The Planning Board and Zoning Board of Appeals shall have the power and authority to employ experts, clerks and a secretary and to pay for their services, and to provide for such other expenses as may be necessary and proper, not exceeding the appropriation that may be made therefore by the Town Board.

+§ 112-80.
+SEQR compliance.

+The Planning Board and Zoning Board of Appeals shall comply with the provisions of the State Environmental Quality Review Act under Article Eight of the Environmental Conservation Law and its implementing regulations as codified in Title Six, Part Six Hundred Seventeen of the New York Codes, Rules and Regulations.

+§ 112-81.
+Building Inspector.

+- A. The Building Inspector shall have the power and duty to administer and enforce the provisions of this Local Law.
 The Building Inspector shall be appointed by, and may be removed at the pleasure of, the Town Board.
-The Town Board may appoint Deputy Building Inspectors to exercise any or all of the duties of the Building Inspector. - (2) Building Inspector Duties.
-The Building Inspector shall not issue a permit for the construction of any building or use of any property unless such building or use conforms to all laws and ordinances of the Town. - H. Planning Board. - (1) General Provisions - a.
-The Planning Board shall have all the powers and perform all the duties prescribed by state statute and by this local Law.
-The Planning Board shall have original jurisdiction for all matters pertaining to this Zoning Law pursuant to state statute.
+The Town Board may appoint Deputy Building Inspectors to exercise any or all of the duties of the Building Inspector. - B. Building Inspector Duties.
+The Building Inspector shall not issue a permit for the construction of any building or use of any property unless such building or use conforms to all laws and ordinances of the Town.

+§ 112-82.
+Planning Board.

+A. General Provisions